goodarzilab/SwitchFinder/README.md

-# SwFinder
+# SwitchFinder
 Software for predicting RNA switches at a genome-wide scale

 ### Introduction
 See the paper

 ### Installation
-SwFinder is meant to be run on Linux.
+SwitchFinder is meant to be run on Linux.
 The software has not been tested on Windows or Mac OS First, install the required Python packages:
 ```
 pip install numpy pandas sklearn